Umami Pot

 Step 2

-Shape the dough into a rectangle with a thickness of ⅖ inch (1 cm) and a length of 2.5 inches (6.5 cm) on one side.
-Sprinkle kinako evenly over the entire surface.
+Shape the dough into a rectangle about ½ inch (1.2 cm) thick and 2.5 inches (6.5 cm) long.
+Sprinkle kinako (for coating) evenly over the entire surface.

 kinako-nejiri_instruction-3